Eschatologue/CM_wiki/docs/class/sorcerer/clockwork.md

 Your connection to the plane of absolute order allows you to equalize chaotic moments.
 When a creature you can see within 60 feet of you is about to roll a d20 with Advantage or Disadvantage, you can use your reaction to prevent the roll from being affected by advantage and disadvantage.

-You can use this feature a number of times equal to your Charisma modifier, and you regain all expended uses when you finish a long rest.
+You can use this feature a number of times equal to your Charisma modifier, and you regain all expended uses when you finish a Long Rest.

 ## Level 6: Bastion of Law

 You can tap into the grand equation of existence to imbue a creature with a shimmering shield of order.
 As an action, you can expend 1 to 5 sorcery points to create a magical ward around yourself or another creature you can see within 30 feet of you.
-The ward lasts until you finish a long rest or until you use this feature again.
+The ward lasts until you finish a Long Rest or until you use this feature again.

 The ward is represented by a number of d8s equal to the number of sorcery points spent to create it.
 When the warded creature takes damage, it can expend a number of those dice, roll them, and reduce the damage taken by the total rolled on those dice.